 Dynamic braking may be used to rapidly stop a motor.
 For the RUN/BRAKE switch, use a two pole, two position switch rated for at least the armature voltage rating and 150% of the armature current rating.
 For the dynamic brake resistor, use a 40 watt minimum, high power, wirewound resistor.
 Sizing the dynamic brake resistor depends on load inertia, motor voltage, and braking time.
 Use a lower-value, higher-wattage dynamic brake resistor to stop a motor more rapidly.
-Recommended values are 15 ohms for a 130 VDC motor and 30 ohms for 240 VDC motor.
+Recommended value is 15 ohms for a 130 VDC motor.